ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-navigation-bar-partial/README.md

 <head>
   <meta charset="UTF-8">
   <meta name="viewport" content="width=device-width, initial-scale=1.0">
-  <title>Home Page</title>
+  <title>Skyrockit</title>
 </head>
 <body>
   <%- include('./partials/_navbar.ejs') %>
-  <h1>Welcome to Skyrockit, guest.</h1>
+  <h1>Skyrockit</h1>
+  <p>A job application tracker.</p>
+  <a href="/auth/sign-up">Sign up</a>
+  <a href="/auth/sign-in">sign in</a>
 </body>
 </html>
 ```

-> **Note** The addition of this partial now makes all of the previous links on this page redundant.
-You can remove the all previous starter code markup and let the partial do the work for you!
-Test it out and you can see the partial rendered in your main homepage now.
+The addition of this partial now makes all of the previous links on this page redundant.
+You can remove these links and let the partial do the work for you!

-> If you want to test the conditional rendering in the partial, just create a test user and sign in.
+> Test it out and you can see the partial rendered in your main homepage now.
+If you want to test the conditional rendering, just create a test user and sign in.
 Once signed in, the page receives a user object, and you'll see the link to the applications page.

-### Including the `nav` partial on the `applications` landing page
+### Including the `nav` partial on `index.ejs`

 Let's also add our `navbar` partial to our `applications` landing page: